PlayStation Portal review: Cloud gaming arrives one year on

 Handheld gaming isn’t back, because it never really went away – but there’s no doubt playing games away from your telly is hot right now.
 The Nintendo Switch was first to really nail “big” games on a handheld; increasingly powerful chips and a slew of mobile controllers have made your smartphone a genuine option for a quick game of Fortnite; As I write, a new handheld gaming PC is probably being unveiled somewhere, gunning for the Steam Deck’s crown.

 Sony is no stranger to handhelds, and with the market booming, those who still swear by the PlayStation Vita were getting excited about the possibility of a sequel.
-The first thing to say is that the PlayStation Portal is categorically not a Vita 2, and has never been billed as such by its maker.
+If you pay attention to the rumour mill then you may have spotted some recent reports that Sony is secretly working away on a new handheld console that plays PS5 games, but right now we have the PlayStation Portal, which is categorically not a Vita 2, and has never been billed as such by its maker.
 In fact, it isn’t even a console; pick up Sony’s new handheld and you’ll see the words “remote player” etched on the box.

 And yet, Sony knows that none of the above is likely to dissuade the people who have a place in their lives for a device like this.
 In households where TV time has to be shared, the Portal lets you keep playing without giving up the PS5’s clever controller functionality.
 It’s got a big, bright display and it won’t interrupt your Marvel’s Spider-Man 2 session with an incoming phone call from your mum.
 It’s a luxury, no doubt, but is it one worth considering?